Get Your Corporate Tax Penalty Waived For dirham1Enquire Now

 Examples of variable costs include raw materials, direct labour, sales commissions, and shipping costs.
 If a business produces more products, it will require more raw materials and direct labour, which will increase variable costs.
 If a business sells more products, it will have to pay more in sales commissions and shipping costs, which will also increase variable costs.

 Variable costs are important because they help businesses understand the cost of producing/selling each product.
-By knowing the variable cost per unit, businesses can determine the selling price of the product and the profit margin.

 What are Fixed Costs?